Informfully/Documentation/docs/source/scrapers.rst

 If the percentage is over a certain threshold, the two articles will be considered duplicates.
 Every new article from the scrapers will undergo this step.
 The articles are compared against each other and also with the existing articles in the database.
-Due to the time relevancy of news articles, duplicates typically do not have a large time span between them, so the selection of articles from the database is limited by a time window of a few days.
+Due to the time relevance of news articles, duplicates typically do not have a large time span between them, so the selection of articles from the database is limited by a time window of a few days.

 **Text Normalization** Especially when directly scraped from the websites, news articles may contain idiosyncrasies such as spelling variants of words, formatting (numbers, dates, and headlines), as well as self-references (names of the publication).
 These anomalies may indicate the source of the article, which is undesirable.